-- This section 132D authority, if approved, will empower the directors of the Company to issue ordinary shares in the Company up to 10% of the issued and paid-up share capital of the Company for the time being, subject to compliance with all other regulatory requirements and this will enable the Company to finance investments projects, working capital and/or acquisitions by issuing new shares as and when the need arises without delay or incurring costs in convening a separate general meeting.
-This authority, unless revoked or varied at an earlier general meeting, will expire at the conclusion of the next annual general meeting of the Company. - As at the date of this notice of annual general meeting, the Company has not issued any new shares pursuant to the existing section 132D authority obtained during the last annual general meeting held on 27 May 2014, which authority shall lapse at the conclusion of this annual general meeting. - The proposed amendment to the articles of association of the Company is to comply with the amendments made to Chapter 9 of the Listing Requirements in relation to the issue of annual report.
+- 5. Based on the satisfactory outcome of its review, the Nominating Committee had made recommendations to the Board for these directors to be re-elected or reappointed, as the case may be. - 6.
+Pursuant to section 172(2) of the Act, the Company shall at every annual general meeting appoint its auditors who shall hold office until the conclusion of the next annual general meeting. - 7.
+This section 132D authority, if approved, will empower the directors of the Company to issue ordinary shares in the Company up to 10% of the issued and paid-up share capital of the Company for the time being, subject to compliance with all other regulatory requirements and this will enable the Company to finance investments projects, working capital and/or acquisitions by issuing new shares as and when the need arises without delay or incurring costs in convening a separate general meeting.
+This authority, unless revoked or varied at an earlier general meeting, will expire at the conclusion of the next annual general meeting of the Company. - As at the date of this notice of annual general meeting, the Company has not issued any new shares pursuant to the existing section 132D authority obtained during the last annual general meeting held on 25 May 2015, which authority shall lapse at the conclusion of this annual general meeting. - 8.
+Despite having served as the independent chairman/directors for almost nine years, the Board, upon the assessment and recommendation of the Nominating Committee, is of the opinion that Tan Sri Ahmad Bin Mohd Don, Dato' Jorgen Bornhoft and Mr. Wong Yuen Kuai, Lucien are capable of acting objectively in the best interests of the Company, and have demonstrably proven to be in compliance with all the requirements to be independent in accordance with the Listing Requirements.